Alcoa (LTS:0HCB) Cyclically Adjusted Book per Share: $31.26 (As of Mar. 2026)

 Alcoa Business Description

 Alcoa is a vertically integrated aluminum company whose operations include bauxite mining, alumina refining, and manufacturing primary aluminum.
-It is the world's largest bauxite miner and alumina refiner by production volume, and the eighth-largest aluminum producer.
+It is one of the world's largest bauxite miners and alumina refiners by production volume, but sits outside the top-10 aluminum producers, a list dominated by Chinese companies.
 Profits are closely tied to prevailing commodity prices along the aluminum supply chain.Alcoa was the first mass producer of aluminum, launching the world-changing Hall-Heroult smelting process in the 1880s, making aluminum affordable.
 It listed as a public company in 1925.
 In 2016, Alcoa spun off its automotive and aerospace metal parts segment to focus on mining, smelting, and refining.
-It bought the 40% unowned balance of AWAC in mid-2024, meaning refining assets are now predominantly wholly owned, as with smelting.
+It bought the 40% unowned balance of AWAC in mid-2024.